USS Augusta (1799)

-Her last captures in the undeclared war with France came on 28 July 1800 near the town of Cayes, Haiti.
+Her last captures in the undeclared war with France came on 28 July 1800 near the town of Aux Cayes, Saint-Domingue.
 In cooperation with Toussaint L'Ouverture's schooner General Dessalines, Augusta sent boat crews into the bay to cut out two French brigs, the names of which are unknown.
 The expedition succeeded, and the two brigs were sent into port.
+On 15 August her boat captured an unidentified schooner.
 Thereafter, she continued to cruise West Indian waters in search of French vessels, but apparently made no further captures.
-No date is known for her return to the United States; however, she was laid up at the Gosport Shipyard by mid-March 1801.
-She was sold later that year, probably sometime between 1 April and 30 June.
+She had returned to Norfolk by the time Lt.
+McElroy sent a 20 November dated letter to Secretary Stoddert.
+On 8 January 1801, Lt.
+William Peterkin assumed command from Lt.
+McElroy.
+In a letter dated 20 February 1801 to Josiah Parker, chairman of the Committee on Naval Affairs, Navy Secretary Stoddert recommended selling her.
+She was laid up at the Gosport Shipyard by mid-March 1801.
+She was sold later that year, probably sometime between 1 April and 30 June for $13,889.